-I’ve spent this past week getting my classroom ready for a new group of 4th grade friends.
+I’ve spent this past week getting my classroom ready for a new group of 4th-grade friends.
 Fortunately for me, I was able to get a head start on my preparations in June while working summer school.
 I was still swamped with all the little details that a teacher must deal with to take a classroom from plain to perfection.
 However busy I’ve been, though, the new teachers at schools everywhere are all that times ten!
-I have two “rookies” in my grade-level this year, and as the team leader I wanted to welcome them in style.
+I have two “rookies” in my grade-level this year, and as the team leader, I wanted to welcome them in style.

 Welcoming New Teachers (The Right Way)

 I’ll never forget my first day of a class I was required to take before starting my student teaching.
 It was a 1-week orientation course designed to help me with any last-minute details of teaching before I got into the classroom.
 The professor entered the classroom and immediately asked, “Who is a special education major in here?”
-Myself and one other person tentatively raised our hands.
+I and one other person tentatively raised our hands.
 “You’ll be burned out in 6 years.”
-Awkward silence followed…Okay, so that’s one way not to welcome new teachers to the profession!
+An awkward silence followed…Okay, so that’s one way not to welcome new teachers to the profession!
 Yikes!